dahlbaek/Ubuntu-dotfiles/README.md

 ## sudoers

 Allow yourself to update and upgrade without typing in a password.
 This can be done using the command `sudo visudo`, which is a safe way to edit the file `/etc/sudoers`.
-I do not want the terminal to remember my password, which can be controlled with the `timestamp_timeout`.
+I do not want the terminal to remember my password for more that 60 seconds, which can be controlled with the `timestamp_timeout`.
 So, add the line

 ```
-Defaults	timestamp_timeout=0
+Defaults	timestamp_timeout=60
 ```

 and change the line